aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/export-media-files-to-html-from-presentation/_index.md

 ### How can I learn more about using Aspose.Slides for .NET?

-For comprehensive documentation and examples, refer to the official Aspose.Slides for .NET documentation: [Aspose.Slides for .NET API Reference](https://reference.aspose.com/slides/net/)
+For comprehensive documentation and examples, refer to the Aspose.Slides for .NET documentation: [Aspose.Slides for .NET API Reference](https://reference.aspose.com/slides/net/)